-In the placebo-controlled clinical studies, the most commonly observed adverse events ( ≥ 5%) associated with the use of NUVIGIL (armodafinil) occurring more frequently than in the placebo-treated patients were headache, nausea, dizziness, and insomnia.
+In the pre-approval controlled clinical trials, the most commonly observed adverse events ( ≥ 5%) associated with the use of NUVIGIL occurring more frequently than in the placebo-treated patients were headache, nausea, dizziness, and insomnia.
 The adverse event profile was similar across the studies.

-The following table (Table 3) presents the adverse experiences that occurred at a rate of 1% or more and were more frequent in patients treated with NUVIGIL (armodafinil) than in placebo group patients in the placebo-controlled clinical trials.
+The following table (Table 1) presents the adverse experiences that occurred at a rate of 1% or more and were more frequent in patients treated with NUVIGIL than in placebo group patients in the pre-approval controlled clinical trials.